 - Will it cover costs of therapy?
 What kind (for example, physiotherapy, occupational therapy, massage therapy, speech therapy)?

 Some provinces/territories have programs that pay for assistive devices such as walkers, wheelchairs and canes.
 Find out what is available in your province/territory.
 To learn more:

 - The human resource contact with your employer.

 - Your financial planner or accountant.

 - Your bank.

 Planning is crucial, don’t procrastinate.
 Have the conversations with your family.

 Having a stroke raises difficult life issues.
 You may feel that it is time to do some advance planning.
 Advance planning means setting out how you would like your personal care and finances managed, should you be unable to communicate your wishes in the future.
-It requires that you talk with family and friends, as well as your healthcare team, your financial advisor and a legal professional.
+It is a way of helping your loved ones by making your choices formally known.
+It requires that you talk with family and friends, as well as your healthcare team, your financial advisor and/or a legal professional.